Headaches

 Headaches come in various forms, each with its unique causes and triggers.
 Tension headaches may be related to muscle tension and poor posture, while migraines can be triggered by various factors such as specific foods, stress, hormonal changes, and environmental stimuli.
 Cluster headaches are less common but excruciating and often occur in cycles.

-If you live in Dorchester, Dorset and have been suffering from headaches, call us to schedule a new patient consultation.
+If you live in Dorchester, Dorset and have been suffering from headaches, call us on 01305602314 to schedule a new patient consultation.
 We are going to investigate the root cause of your issue and able to tell you if chiropractic is the correct choice.

 Video resource: headaches